Wintermute0110/kodi-install/README.md

 $ ./build-binary-addons-libretro-cores.sh
 ```

-If you plan to update Kodi frequently then do not execute `purge-build-directory.sh` to save
+ * If you plan to update Kodi frequently then do not execute `purge-build-directory.sh` to save
    compilation time (only files changed will be recompiled).

+ * If you experience problems executing `configure-kodi.sh` when re-compiling try to execute
+   `purge-build-directory.sh`.

 ## Notes ##